Corporate Governance

 G. Director Compensation

-In general, the Corporate Governance and Responsibility Committee believes that annual compensation for outside directors should consist of both a cash component designed to compensate members for their service on the Board and its Committees and an equity component designed to align the interests of the directors and the shareowners.
-The cash component currently consists of an annual retainer and a retainer for the Chairman, if an independent director, the Lead Director if the Chairman is not an independent director, and each committee served upon (with a supplemental retainer for serving as a committee chairperson).
-The equity component currently consists of a one-time grant of restricted stock units upon election to Board and an annual equity grant of stock options and restricted stock units, with the restrictions lapsing and the options vesting over time so as to create an incentive for continued service on the Board, and deferred compensation in the form of common stock equivalents.
+The Corporate Governance and Responsibility Committee suggests that annual compensation for outside directors should include a cash component for their service on the Board and its Committees and an equity component to align interests between directors and shareowners.
+This includes an annual retainer for the Chairman, the Lead Director, and each committee served upon, along with deferred compensation in the form of common stock equivalents.

-Director stock ownership guidelines have been adopted under which each non-employee director, while serving as a director of the Company, must (i) hold shares of Company stock (including restricted shares) and/or common stock equivalents with a market value of at least five times the annual cash retainer and (ii) hold net gain shares from option exercises for one year.
-Directors have five years from election to the Board to attain the prescribed ownership threshold.
+Non-employee directors must hold company stock with a market value of at least five times the annual cash retainer and net gain shares from option exercises for one year.

 H. Management Compensation and Succession

 1. Succession Plan. .
-The Board shall oversee and annually review leadership development and assessment initiatives, as well as short- and long-term succession plans for the CEO and other senior management, including in the event of unanticipated vacancies in those offices.
-Generally, the Management Development and Compensation Committee considers leadership development, assessment and succession planning in preparation for a discussion by the full Board.
+The Board reviews leadership development and succession plans for CEO and senior management annually, with the Management Development and Compensation Committee preparing for discussion by the full Board.

 For purposes of this policy, the following terms shall have the meanings set forth below: